DSaunders/ExampleProfiler/README.md

 This will set the environment variables in the Console window and launch a sample Console Application.

-The Console Application's runtime will load the profiler, which will output `Profiler Attached` to the Console - indicating it has been loaded successfully and is running.
+The Console Application's runtime will load the profiler.
+Every 2 seconds, the sample application forces a Garbage Collection.
+The profiler will receive a notification for this, and write `Profiler: Garbage Collection` to the Console.

 ## How CLR profilers work